fossfreedom/coverart-browser/README.md

  - locale support has been added to display text in your native language.

 **HELP WANTED** - We need your help to translate - please help out! (see below)
- - *NEW* - Filter your albums
+ - Filter your albums

 ![Imgur](http://i.imgur.com/1QEfH.png)

- - *NEW* - position of status bar text is configurable
+ - position of status bar text is configurable

 ![Imgur](http://i.imgur.com/LWSFR.png)

- - *NEW* - 32bit support now available
+ - 32bit support now available
- - *NEW* - icon-tooltip now show all the track artists for multi-artist albums
+ - icon-tooltip now show all the track artists for multi-artist albums
- - *NEW* - automatic album focus when right-click an album to display album choices.
+ - automatic album focus when right-click an album to display album choices.
  - ... and a number of bug-fixes as well.

 *How to install:*